Enchanting Ellicott City

-Join one of Howard County Tourism’s Ghosts Guides on the second Thursday of each month at 8pm for a tasteful tour of town ghosts and their favorite haunts.
+Join one of Howard County Tourism’s Ghosts Guides on the third Thursday of each month at 8pm for a tasteful tour of town ghosts and their favorite haunts.
 Visit at least 4 of Ellicott City’s haunted locales.
 At each stop you will have the option of purchasing a drink.
-One stop, The Wine Bin, offers 4 one ounce samples of wine at no cost.
+One stop, The Wine Bin, offers a sample of wine at no cost.
 Tours last 2 hours.
 21 and over only. $20 per person, drinks and gratuities additional.
 Reservations required.

 B&O Railroad Museum: Ellicott City Station

 Civil War 150th Anniversary – The War Came By Train

 Ellicott City Station, America’s oldest railroad station, will host a satellite exhibit of The War Came by Train that will present living history demonstrations and exhibits highlighting the effect of the railroad during the Civil War on small town life, residents and troops that came through.

 Enjoy the museum’s annual holiday celebration of toy trains and model railroading.
 Bring the family to see Ellicott City Station’s Holiday Festival of Trains featuring a miniature Thomas the Tank Engine G-scale model layout and a brand new custom-built, multi-level O-scale model train layout.
 Santa and Frosty the Snowman appearances too!